StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 By adjusting the filters and, if necessary, undergoing several rounds of filtering it should be possible for a user to extract the desired reads.

+Filtering paired-end reads files separately will generate files with un-paired reads e.g. a read may be present in File1, but its corresponding pair may not be found in File2.
+Also, the order of the reads in processed files may not correspond to on another.
+Consequently, the resulting file pairs will need processing after filtering with FastQ Screen. `Several tools are available (although not currently produced by us) to achieve this re-pairing <https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/repair-guide>`_

 A video tutorial explaining how to filter FASTQ files may be found `here <https://www.youtube.com/watch?v=eJcAv-Dt57I&t=1s_>`__